 Even if you're not looking for a job, this is the best industry site around.
 TVJobs.com provides the latest media-related news, reference materials including information on stations, owners and markets, a comprehensive media directory, salary information, professional development, who's "on the move" and discussion forums.
 It's also the best place to find a job.

 America is supposed to be the land of opportunity, a country where hard work and playing by the rules would provide working families a middle-class standard of living.
 But in recent decades, corporate CEOs have been taking a greater share of the economic pie while workers’ wages have stagnated.

-Meanwhile, the average production and nonsupervisory worker saw a wage increase of $836 a year, earning on average just $41,442 in 2019.
+Meanwhile, the average production and nonsupervisory worker saw a wage increase of $957 a year over the past decade, earning on average just $43,512 in 2020.

 It doesn't have to be this way.
 Lawmakers should raise the minimum wage and protect U.S. workers by not engaging in bad trade deals.
 Corporations should pay their employees a living wage – and workers should have a collective voice on the job to demand their fair share.